FlynnYGUO/DUNE_PRISM_GEC_FD/README.md

 screen
 source setup.sh
 cd app/
+make runGeoEffFDEvtSim_ivy                                                                              # Compile program
+cd ../bin
-make runGeoEffFDEvtSim                                                                             # Compile program cd ../bin nohup ./runGeoEffFDEvtSim >& out_throws_nohup.log &
+nohup ./runGeoEffFDEvtSim_ivy  >& out_throws_nohup.log &
 # Check status: jobs -l
 # To detach from the screen session, press Ctrl+a (release) and then d to detach the process/screen.
 # To resume detached process, use: screen -r